NextCenturyCorporation/itm-evaluation-client/README.md

  Run `itm_minimal_runner.py` in the root directory:

 ```
-usage: itm_minimal_runner.py [-h] --adm_name ADM_NAME [--adm_profile ADM_PROFILE] [--session [session_type [scenario_count ...]]]
-                             [--eval] [--kdma_training] [--scenario SCENARIO_ID]
+usage: itm_minimal_runner.py [-h] --name adm_name [--profile adm_profile] --session session_type [--count scenario_count]
+                             [--training] [--scenario scenario_id]

-Runs ADM scenarios.
+Runs ADM simulator.

 options:
   -h, --help              Show this help message and exit
-  --adm_name ADM_NAME        Specify the ADM name
+  --name adm_name         Specify the ADM name
-  --adm_profile ADM_PROFILE  Specify the ADM profile in terms of its alignment strategy  --session [session_type [scenario_count ...]]
+  --profile adm_profile   Specify the ADM profile in terms of its alignment strategy
-                             Specify session type and scenario count.
-Session type can be test, adept, or soartech.
-If you want to run through all available scenarios without repeating do not use the scenario_count argument
-  --eval                     Run an evaluation session.
-Supercedes --session and is the default if nothing is specified.
+  --session session_type  Specify session type.
+Session type must be `eval`, `adept`, or `soartech`.
+  --count scenario_count  Run the specified number of scenarios.
+Otherwise, will run scenarios in accordance with server defaults.
+Not
+                          supported in `eval` sessions.
-  --kdma_training            Put the server in training mode in which it shows the kdma association for each action choice.
+  --training              Put the server in training mode in which it returns the KDMA association for each action choice.
+Not supported
-                             Not supported in eval sessions.
+                          in `eval` sessions.
-  --scenario SCENARIO_ID     Runs only the specified scenario.
-Incompatible with scenario_count and --eval.
+  --scenario scenario_id  Specify a scenario_id to run.
+Incompatible with count parameter and `eval` sessions.
 ```

 ### Running the Human input simulator

-**NOTE**: The human input simulator has not been updated for the metrics evaluation so it is currently unusable.

 The Human input simulator is used for testing specific action/parameter sequences or for otherwise simulating a human DM.

 Inside the root directory, run `itm_human_input.py`:

 ```
-usage: itm_human_input.py [-h] [--session [session_type [scenario_count ...]]] [--eval] [--kdma_training]
+usage: itm_human_input.py [-h] --session session_type [--count scenario_count] [--training] [--scenario scenario_id]

 Runs Human input simulator.

 options:
-  -h, --help            show this help message and exit
+  -h, --help              Show this help message and exit
-  --session [session_type [scenario_count ...]]
-                        Specify session type and scenario count.
-Session type can be eval, adept, or soartech.
-If you want to run through all available scenarios without repeating do not use the scenario_count argument.
-Default: eval
-  --eval                Run an evaluation session.
-Supercedes --session and is the default if nothing is specified.
+  --session session_type  Specify session type.
+Session type must be `eval`, `adept`, or `soartech`.
+  --count scenario_count  Run the specified number of scenarios.
+Otherwise, will run scenarios in accordance with server defaults.
+Not
+                          supported in `eval` sessions.
-  --kdma_training       Put the server in training mode in which it shows the kdma association for each action choice.
+  --training              Put the server in training mode in which it returns the KDMA association for each action choice.
+Not supported
-                        Not supported in eval sessions.
+                          in `eval` sessions.
+  --scenario scenario_id  Specify a scenario_id to run.
+Incompatible with count parameter and `eval` sessions.
 ```

 ### Available Actions